 Nonprofit Hiring in the Early Days

 You and your co-founder or CTO can’t do this work alone.
 While you’re likely too cash-strapped in the beginning to fully flesh out the team, there are a few key players you’ll need to bring on.
 The roles you should hire for obviously depend on your own organizational needs, but we’ll say it again: if you don’t already have a technical team member on staff full time, that should be a high priority.
-Utilize Fast Forward’s Job Board to find great candidates.
+Utilize the Tech Nonprofit Job Board to find great candidates.

 Diversity, Equity, and Inclusion in Hiring